Q: There seem to be so many yoga teacher training programs in the state. Why should I choose Hilltop?

 Q: What is the cost of the program and what included in the cost of training?

-The costs of the current program for Winter/Spring 2019 are:
+The costs of the current program for Winter/Spring 2023 in Chicago are:

 Q: I did a 200-hour training elsewhere, but would like more knowledge or to receive a Yoga Alliance certified training.
 Can I do this at your studio?